- Current Stock:

 a smoother overall response.

-The input impedance of the Piezo Buffer is ~= 10MegOhms, to accomodate the very high input impedance of piezoelectric transducers, which tends to be around 5 to 10 MegOhms.
+The input impedance of the Piezo Buffer is ~= 10MegOhms, to accommodate the very high input impedance of piezoelectric transducers, which tends to be around 5 to 10 MegOhms.
 Fishman piezo pickups seem to like 10 MegOhms.
 Homemade transducers, like what you could make from the disc in a Radio Shack buzzer or piezo material from LMI, will respond well to 5 MegOhms but 10 is okay too.

 The output signal of the Piezo Buffer won't necessarily be stronger or louder than the input; in fact, much of the time, the output signal will sound less loud.
 That's because the Piezo Buffer is, theoretically, a unity-gain device, in other words, a device with a gain value of 1, and as we know, 1 times x is, theoretically, x.